 Brian Postalian (Բրայն Փոսթալյան) is an interdisciplinary performance creator born and raised in Toronto by way of Armenia, Ireland, Wales, and the Czech Republic.
 He is the Crapshoot Artistic Producer at Theatre Passe Muraille and previously the Compass Points Curator at the Magnetic North Theatre Festival before it closed its doors in 2017.
 He has been a guest lecturer at the University of Toronto and Ryerson University and is a proud graduate of the joint University of Toronto and Sheridan College’s Theatre and Drama Studies Program.
-Brian will be relocating to Vancouver in the Fall of 2017 to begin an MFA in Interdisciplinary Studies at Simon Fraser University.
+Brian recently relocated to Vancouver in the Fall of 2017 to begin an MFA in Theatre as Game Design at Simon Fraser University.

 He is a recent graduate of the Artist Producer Training program at Generator, and is an alumni of the Young Creators Unit at Buddies in Bad Times Theatre, SummerWork's S.L.I.P, and the inaugural Devised Theatre Lab with Common Boots Theatre.
 Brian has trained with the Volcano Theatre Conservatory and The Workcenter of Jerzy Grotowski and Thomas Richards.
 His work was featured as part of Volcano Theatre’s Emerging Artist Series.